Skip to main content

 Other tips on how to comply with eCommerce sales tax in the US

 Brush up on “Notice and Report” laws, which are special tax obligations for online sellers with no physical presence — or even any nexus! — in the state.
 Following these laws, you don’t need to register your business for sales tax.
 But you are responsible for some use tax obligations.
 These include notifying certain customers that they need to pay taxes to their state revenue office, and then reporting the list of these customers (and the amount of tax they owe) directly to that revenue office.
-Check our guide for a list of states with Notice and Report laws.
+If you're using an eCommerce platform, like Shopify, for example, make sure they are doing what's necessary to keep you and your business up-to-date on sales tax regulations.

 Watch your sales totals in each state, so you know when you’re approaching a tax registration threshold.
 Once you pass the threshold, you’ll need to start the sales tax process there.
 Better to stay ahead of the game!